Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/omero/importing/microscope-files.md

    - Optional conversion to plate format after import

 > ## Known BioFormats Issue
-> There's a known issue with BioFormats reading .nd2 files that contain Jobs-acquisition of plate data with multi-time in combination with multi-channel.
+> There's a known issue with BioFormats reading .nd2 files that contain Jobs-acquisitions of plate data with multi-time in combination with multi-channel.
 <!-- {blockquote:.is-warning} -->

 ## File Organization